paulnorthrop/stat1004/README.md

 ### Installation

+If you need to install R you can get it from [CRAN](https://cran.r-project.org/).

-To install the package from GitHub type the following at the R Console command prompt `>`
+To install the `stat1004` package from GitHub type the following at the R Console command prompt `>`

 ``` r
 install.packages("devtools")